andreimita/covid-19-rt-romania/README.md

 Raw data for US states to be used with the original notebook ```Realtime R0 - Original.ipynb```

 **img/ro_rt_latest.png**
-Resulted graphs for each county in Romania (except the ones that can't be processed due to lack or poor datat)
+Resulted graphs for each county in Romania (except the ones that can't be processed due to lack or poor data).